Experts to hunt down rogue genes for China's cholesterol problem

 "Statins only help reduce atherosclerosis in 20 to 30 percent of southern Chinese patients.
 That means 70 to 80 percent respond poorly.
 We only continue to use statins because they are good drugs, but the benefit may be low," said associate professor David Siu, a member of Tse's team.

 Atherosclerosis is the thickening of artery walls due to the accumulation of cholesterol.
-Statins reduce the risk of blood vessel blockages that can lead to heart attack and stroke.
+Statins thin the blood and reduce formation of clots, that can lead to heart attack and stroke.

 The study will involve more than 33,000 people in Hong Kong and China's southern Guangdong province.
 About 30,000 are from Guangdong who have had their health and blood cholesterol levels checked regularly in the last 5 to 8 years.